dylanesque/Cheatsheets/typescript.md

 - Consider not typing functional components [at all](https://github.com/facebook/create-react-app/pull/8177)

--To type the 'children' prop, use `React.FC<OtherProps>`
+- To type functional components that utilize the 'children' prop, use `React.FC<OtherProps>`

--Use type inference for useState
+- Use type inference for useState for simple cases.
+If the hook initializes with a nullish value, strongly consider a union type.

-// !null read only
+- If you're not using inline event handlers, events should be typed.

 -Type `useRef` like so: const sweetRef = useRef<HTMLInputElement>(!null)